Pirahã language

 Pirahã (also spelled Pirahá, Pirahán), or Múra-Pirahã, is the indigenous language of the Pirahã people of Amazonas, Brazil.
 The Pirahã live along the Maici River, a tributary of the Amazon River.

-Pirahã is the only surviving dialect of the Mura language; all others having died out in the last few centuries as most groups of the Mura people have shifted to Portuguese.
-Due to this, Pirahã can be considered its own language now, as no other Mura dialects have survived.
+Pirahã is the only surviving dialect of the Mura language, all others having died out in the last few centuries as most groups of the Mura people have shifted to Portuguese.
+Pirahã can therefore be considered its own language now.
 Suspected relatives, such as Matanawi, are also extinct.
 Pirahã is estimated to have between 250 and 380 speakers.
 It is not in immediate danger of extinction, as its use is vigorous and the Pirahã community is mostly monolingual.

-The Pirahã language is the subject of various controversial claims; for example, that it provides evidence against linguistic relativity.
+The Pirahã language is the subject of various controversial claims: for example, that it provides evidence against linguistic relativity.
 The controversy is compounded by the difficulty of learning the language; the number of linguists with field experience in Pirahã is very small.
+Consequently, many claims which identify Pirahã as exhibiting features contradictory to the most normative understanding of human language cognition have not as of yet engendered considerable confidence.

-Endonyms
+Name

 Speakers refer to their language as Apáitisí, and to their own ethnic group as Hiáitihí.